 Homeowners in these areas were typically severely underwater and, until HARP 2, they had been precluded from using the program.

-Today, though, five years later, home values are recovered.
-Fewer U.S. homeowners are underwater.
+Today, fewer U.S. homeowners are underwater.
 The HARP program still exists and will last until the end of 2016 but, each month, a shrinking number of U.S. households find themselves eligible.

-If you can use HARP to refinance your loan today, get started with an application now.Click to see today's rates (Feb 7th, 2016)
+If you can use HARP to refinance your loan today, get started with an application now.Verify your new rate (Feb 24th, 2020)

-With rates down, there are more than one-half million mortgages "in the money" for a refinance.
+Nationwide, there are millions of mortgages “in the money” for a refinance.

 The government defines loans which are “in the money” as those with loan balances of at least $50,000; with remaining loan terms of at least 10 years; and, with current mortgage rates which are at least 150 basis points (1.5%) above today’s market rate.